openwisp/openwisp-utils/docs/developer/admin-utilities.rst

 ---------------------------------------------------------

-The ``admin_theme`` sub app of this package provides an auto complete filter that uses django autocomplete widget to load filter data asynchronously.
+The ``admin_theme`` sub app of this package provides an auto complete filter that uses the *django-autocomplete* widget to load filter data asynchronously.

 This filter can be helpful when the number of objects is too large to load